Cultural depictions of elephants: Film and television

 The elephant is also featured in film and on television.
 Thailand has produced various movies about the animal, from the 1940 historical drama film King of the White Elephant to the 2005 martial-arts action film, Tom-Yum-Goong.
 (Note: US title: The Protector, UK title: Warrior King) In the West, the elephant was popularised by Dumbo, the elephant who learns to fly in the 1941 Disney animated feature of the same name.
-Kipling's "Toomai of the Elephants" was adapted as the 1937 British adventure film Elephant Boy.
+Kipling's "Toomai of the Elephants" was adapted as the 1937 British Elephant Boy adventure film.
+Elephant Walk is a 1954 drama film starring Elizabeth Taylor and Peter Finch, culminating in a dramatic elephant stampede.
+Elephant Stampede is the sixth in the 12-film Bomba, the Jungle Boy adventure series.

 In popular modern films, Tai the elephant-actress has portrayed Bo Tat in Operation Dumbo Drop (1995), Vera in Larger than Life (1996), and Rosie in Water for Elephants (2011).
-Elephants have also been featured in the modern live action Disney movies Whispers: An Elephant's Tale (2000), and the 2019 remake of Dumbo.
+Elephants have also been featured in the modern live-action Disney movies Whispers: An Elephant's Tale (2000), and the 2019 remake of Dumbo.

 Horton Hears a Who! is a 2008 American animated adventure comedy film based on the 1954 book of the same name by Dr. Seuss, produced by Blue Sky Studios and distributed by 20th Century Fox.

 In the Malayalam film industry, there are several films, depicting elephants like - Guruvayur Kesavan (1977), Gajakesariyogam (1990), Pattabhishekam (1999) and Aanachandam (2006).

 On television, Nellie the Elephant is a 1990 UK cartoon series inspired by the 1956 song of the same name, featuring Scottish singer Lulu voicing Nelly.
 Britt Allcroft adapted "Mumfie" the elephant from Katherine Tozer's series of children's books, (Note: The first book Mumfie Marches On, published during World War II (1942) was suggested by the British government; which culminates in the capture of Adolf Hitler by Mumfie and allies) originally in a '70s televised puppet show and then in the '90s animated Magic Adventures of Mumfie series.

-The 2016 action-comedy film The Brothers Grimsby gained notoriety for its crude and graphic elephant scene.
+The 2016 action-comedy film Grimsby gained notoriety for its crude and graphic elephant scene.